amazon-archives/amazon-cognito-auth-js/README.md

 var CognitoAuth = AmazonCognitoIdentity.CognitoAuth;

-// ES Modules, e.g. transpiling with Babel import {CognitoAuth} from 'amazon-cognito-auth-js/dist/amazon-cognito-auth';
+// ES Modules, e.g. transpiling with Babel import {CognitoAuth} from 'amazon-cognito-auth-js';
 ```

 **Use case 1.** Registering an auth with the application.
-You need to create a CognitoAuth object by providing a App client ID, a App web domain, a scope array, a sign-in redirect URL, and a sign-out redirect URL: (Identity Provider, UserPoolId and AdvancedSecurityDataCollectionFlag are optional values)
+You need to create a CognitoAuth object by providing a App client ID, a App web domain, a scope array, a sign-in redirect URL, and a sign-out redirect URL:

 ```
 /*